dax8it/ATJIUJITSU-REAL-NEW/content/pages/prices.md

 - - -

-## Toddler Membership 2x a Week:
+## Toddler Membership 3x a Week:
   * Monthly Fee: $225 + $15 sign-up fee
   * First Month: $240
   * $28 per class

-  * Pick two classes weekly.
-Either 2 Jiu-Jitsu classes a week/ or 1  jiu-jitsu class & 1 Kickboxing class.
+  *  3 sessions a week.
+Can choose from any of our Toddler Jiu-Jitsu classes and our Saturday morning beginner Kid's kickboxing class.

-## Toddler Membership 3x a Week:
+## Toddler Membership 2x a Week:
   * Monthly Fee: $250 + $15 sign-up fee
   * First Month: $275
   * $21 per class

-  * 3 Sessions a Week.
-Includes all Toddler classes.
-2 Jiu-Jitsu classes and 1 Kickboxing class weekly.
+  * 3 sessions a week.
+Can choose from any of our Toddler Jiu-Jitsu classes and our Saturday morning beginner Kid's kickboxing class.

+## Toddler Membership 1x a Week:
+  * Monthly Fee: $225 + $15 sign-up fee
+  * First Month: $240
+  * $28 per class

+  *  1 session a week.
+Can choose from any of our Toddler Jiu-Jitsu classes or our Saturday morning beginner Kid's kickboxing class.

 ---